mmaelicke/scikit-gstat/docs/reference/models.rst

 Scikit-GStat implements different theoretical variogram functions.
 These model functions expect a single lag value or an array of lag values as input data.
 Each function has at least a parameter `a` for the effective range and a parameter `c0` for the sill.
-The nugget parameter `b` is optinal and will be set to :math:`b:=0` if not given.
+The nugget parameter `b` is optional and will be set to :math:`b:=0` if not given.

 Spherical model